Where to Begin

 Increasingly, as more applications are built on Ethereum, web browsers and browser extensions are providing integrated wallet and Web3 services.
 What does this mean?
 By downloading a specific browser (like Opera or Brave) or installing a browser extension (like MEW CX or MetaMask), you will be continuously connected to your wallet while using the browser so you can interact with blockchain services and decentralized applications seamlessly.

-When creating an account using these services, you will usually make an app password for regular access and receive a recovery phrase of 12 or 24 words, just like with hardware wallets.
-Still, the hardware wallet is the most secure solution for holding large amounts of currency for long periods.
+When creating an account using these services, you will usually make an app password for regular access and receive a recovery phrase of 12 or 24 words, or a keystore file/private key.
+It's important to keep in mind that with browser wallets, you still need to keep track of your keys and store them in a safe location.
+Browser wallets are a better choice than direct software access, but hardware wallets are still the most secure solution for holding large amounts of currency for long periods.
 Browser wallets are more suitable for holding small amounts for the purpose of daily interaction with applications.

 As previously mentioned, mobile wallet applications come in many different ‘flavors’ – depending on whether they are associated with an exchange or not, whether anyone is taking custody of your funds while you are using the wallet, and how your private keys are stored and handled.